shodan0x00/stub_resolver_checker/README.md

 ./node main <path_to_resolvers> [ domain (default google.com) ]

-This program sends 'A' query to each domain.
-If get andswer add this resolver to good.txt.
+This program sends 'A' query to from each resolver to verify if this resolver is worked.
+If got answer add this resolver to good.txt.
 If error this resolver will go to bad.txt

 Folder contain: